 Ph.D., University of Arizona

-B.S., University of California-Los Angeles
+B.Sc., University of California-Los Angeles

-Teaching Areas
+Teaching Areas and Curriculum Development

 Introductory Astronomy Courses (Motions of the Cosmos, Starlight and Star Stuff)

-Advanced Astrophysics Courses (Stellar Astrophysics, Galaxies)
+Advanced Astrophysics Courses (Stellar Astrophysics, Galaxies, Practical Astronomy)